Skyfighter64/ALUP/Templates/README_Template_master_device.md

 ## Contributing

-If you want to contribute to this project, please see CONTRIBUTING.md (TODO: add link)
+If you want to contribute to this project, please see CONTRIBUTING.md

 ## Credits